-The yellow fever virus is said to have originated in Africa in the early 1500s and was brought to the new world along with slave trade.
-After the first outbreak in 1690s in the United States, Philadelphia was hit by a major yellow fever epidemic in 1793, killing a huge chunk of population and compelling even more to flee away.
+The yellow fever virus is said to have originated in Africa in the early 1500s and was brought to the New World with the slave trade.
+After the first outbreak in the 1690s in the United States, Philadelphia was hit by a major yellow fever epidemic in 1793, killing a huge chunk of the population and causing many more to flee the city.

 1. Bubonic Plague

-A deadly bacterial infection caused by a bacteria named Yersinia pestis, the bubonic plague is also referred to as the ‘Black Plague’.
-For centuries, plague has been synonyms with inexplicable disaster for people in Asia, Europe and Africa – claiming lives that accounted for a significant chunk of the population in the biggest of empires like the Romans.
-The first detailed record of the plague is from the time of 6th century Byzantine empire under the rule of Justinian I during the sixth century AD.
+A deadly infection caused by the bacteria Yersinia pestis, bubonic plague is also referred to as the Black Death.
+For centuries, plague has been synonymous with disaster for the people of Asia, Europe, and Africa, claiming a significant proportion of the populations of the biggest empires like the Roman Empire.
+The first detailed record of plague is from the Byzantine Empire under the rule of Justinian I during the sixth century AD.

-After the first outbreak on 541 AD, it surfaced for a number of times in the next two centuries killing over 25 million people and effectively crippling the Mediterranean basin based settlements of that time.
-Then came the Black Death in the spring of 1348 – a plague so lethal that in the next three years, it had wiped out about 25 to 50 percent of Europe’s entire population.
+After the first outbreak in 541 AD, plague surfaced a number of times over the next two centuries killing over 25 million people and effectively crippling the settlements of the Mediterranean basin.
+Then came the Black Death in the spring of 1348, a plague so lethal that over the next three years, it wiped out about 25 to 50 percent of Europe’s entire population.

 No one was prepared for that degree of annihilation, and no one had an adequate understanding of the disease.
 As the situation worsened, things became so terrible that historians report that on occasions there were not enough survivors to bury the dead.

 These epidemics rank among the most destructive diseases that have claimed countless lives throughout history.
 They wreaked havoc through many civilizations and settlements, brought about the decline of the ancient Roman Empire and, in many ways, changed the course of human history.